meyerphi/syntcomp-reference/doc/MISSING.md

 # Missing reference implementations

-For some specifications, there is yet no reference implemenation.
+For the following specifications, there is yet no reference implemenation:

-### Realizable specifications:

 - `amba_case_study_3`
 - `full_arbiter_10`